-7 The role of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead
+7 The role of the Designated Safeguarding Lead and Deputy DSL

 The Designated Safeguarding Lead (DSL) is the senior member of staff responsible for leading safeguarding in the school The DSL must be a member of the school leadership team (SLT).
-The DSL takes the lead responsibility for safeguarding and child protection in the school(including online safety within which there is filtering and monitoring). and their job description explicitly reflects this.
+The DSL takes the lead responsibility for safeguarding and child protection in the school (including online safety within which there is filtering and monitoring) and their role description explicitly reflects this.